kavia-common/data-insight-assistant-40465-40470/fastapi_backend/README.md

 ## Overview
 This backend is a FastAPI application that provides a pragmatic REST API with:
 - Health checks and diagnostics
-- CRUD endpoints for MongoDB-backed data under /data
+- CRUD endpoints for SQLAlchemy-backed data under /data (Postgres on Supabase)
-- A Natural Language Query (NLQ) endpoint under /nlq/query that deterministically converts simple natural language into MongoDB filters and options
+- A Natural Language Query (NLQ) endpoint under /nlq/query that deterministically converts simple natural language into filters and options and queries a JSONB-backed table
-- Optional Supabase integration (feature-flagged)
+- Optional Supabase REST client integration (feature-flagged) under /supabase
 - Configurable CORS and structured JSON-like logging

-The application is designed to operate with or without a live MongoDB connection.
-It will start even if the database is not reachable, allowing you to test health and static routes in constrained environments.
+The application is designed to operate with a Supabase Postgres database via SQLAlchemy.

 ## Requirements
 - Python 3.10+
 - pip (or a compatible package manager)
-- Optional: a running MongoDB instance if you want to exercise the /data and /nlq endpoints
-- Optional: Supabase project credentials if you enable Supabase features
+- A Supabase Postgres connection string (see Environment Configuration)

 ## Installation
 1. Create and activate a virtual environment: